Traefik Reverse Proxy - Self-Host HTTPS Web Services

 servers:

 This points to an HTTP URL instead of a Docker container.
-The URL is then encrypted using the "certresolver."
+This is then encrypted via SSL using the "certresolver."

-Traefik itself runs as a Docker container.
-In the current version of the ei23 Smart Home Server, Traefik is pre-configured, requiring only minor adjustments.
+Traefik itself runs as a Docker container, and in the current version of the ei23 Smart Home Server, Traefik is already pre-configured - only minor changes need to be made.

 Docker-Compose for Traefik